The Math Department has required writeups of multistep, nonstandard

 consequence of our recognition that:

-Written and oral communication of scientific and technical work is
+Written and oral communication of scientific work is

 important and can be difficult.